uchiha-suraj/covid-19-tracker-app/README.md

     2. The API I have used is "disease.sh".

+    3. flex-box => used flexbox in CSS.

-    3. material-UI => I've used Material-UI to design this application.
+    4. material-UI => I've used Material-UI to design this application.

-    4. react-chartjs => to build the chart graphical representation.
+    5. react-chartjs => to build the chart graphical representation.

-    5. numeral => for tooltip, when we hover on the graph, we can get the value on that point.
+    6. numeral => for tooltip, when we hover on the graph, we can get the value on that point.

-    6. react-leaflet => to build the map.
+    7. react-leaflet => to build the map.

-    7. firebase => to deploy the app
+    8. firebase => to deploy the app

   **[⬆ Back to Top](#covid-19-tracker)**